ecliptic/reason-events-web/README.md

 ## Architecture

 * Static site with dynamic build process - Gatsby uses Server Side Rendering (SSR) to generate the static HTML during the production build process.
-* Trailmap API - persists user accounts, donation payment methods, referral links, events and rsvps, and peaks and challenges.
+* reason-events-api - persists user accountS and events
-* GraphQL communication - 2 separate usages - used to retrieve Gatsby build data during the build process, and to speak to the Trailmap API.
-The build process usage is powered by a Gatsby global `graphql` tag, and the Trailmap usage is powered by Apollo Client.
+* GraphQL communication - 2 separate usages - used to retrieve Gatsby build data during the build process, and to speak to the API.
+The build process usage is powered by a Gatsby global `graphql` tag, and the API usage is powered by Apollo Client.
-* Authentication - we use Auth0 to manage authentication and authorization.
-An `id_token` and `access_token` are generated through Auth0's libraries and the Trailmap API is called to verify the credentials.

 ## Installation